 RAxML is licensed under the terms of the GNU General Public License ("the GPL"), version 2 or (at your option) any later version.
 A copy of version 3 of the GPL as included with the RAxML software is available here.

 #SBATCH --job-name RAxML_job

 srun raxmlHPC-PTHREADS-AVX -T $SLURM_CPUS_PER_TASK -m GTRCAT -s aln.fasta -n tree.out

 raxmlHPC-AVX -help and the RAxML manual.

 Each of our RAxML environment modules contains multiple RAxML executables:

 The combinations of Slurm settings and RAxML types which make sense are:

-raxmlHPC-HYBRID-SSE3with multiple tasks, each of which has multiple CPUs.
+raxmlHPC-HYBRID-SSE3with multiple tasks, each of which runs on multiple CPUs.

 MPI and HYBRID are only useful for bootstrapped trees.